NOTICE:

 Voltamper characteristic

-Electrical static and dynamic resistance
+Static and dynamic electrical resistance

 Static resistance:

-R = U
+R = U I

 (1)